-It should he noted that the Health and Safety (Safety Signs and Signals) Regulations 1996 do not apply to mandatory fire instructions but do apply to health and safety mandatory signs where pictograms are required.
+It should be noted that the Health and Safety (Safety Signs and Signals) Regulations 1996 do not apply to mandatory fire instructions but do apply to health and safety mandatory signs where pictograms are required.
 The minimum requirement is for the sign to include an appropriate pictogram and there are no pictograms for fire safety instruction signs.

 Although mandatory in the UK through inclusion in the requirements of most fire fire risk assessments, such signs are not considered as health and safety signs within these Regulations.
-Thus the familiar white on blue fire safety mandatory signs using text only will remain in place and will not have to be changed.
+Thus the familiar white on blue fire safety mandatory signs using text only remain in place and do not have to be changed.